scottyschwartzowen/jamming-app/README.md

 # Web App

-- built with html/css/javascript/react
+- Built with html/css/javascript/react

+(requires user to initially login to their Spotify account)

 # Features

-- Search names of songs
+- Search for song titles

 - Add songs to a playlist

-- Name playlist
+- Name your playlist

-- Save & submit new playlist to Spotify account
+- Save & submit new playlist to your Spotify account

-- Can play playlist in Spotify
+- Playlist populates in your Spotify for you to play